TL;DR: Scrum Master Duties, Serving a Single Team

 "Some details about my support: it is about coaching people, ensuring proper implementation of ceremonies and adapting scrum framework to a non-IT environment. "

 "I co-locate with my team.
 I listen to conversations in the team room to determine if things are going well, or [if they] need my help.
 As a [scrum master], you have to listen for what is NOT spoken and follow-up on those concerns just as much as what IS spoken.
-I have a lot of 1:1 conversations with team members and encourage them to follow-up on items as a result.
+I have a lot of 1:1 conversation with team members and encourage them to follow-up on items as a result.
 This empowers the team member, and the team grows."

 Scrum Master Duties, Serving a Single Team - The Conclusion